- Mushroom Poisoning Syndromes (NAMA)

-- NAMA: Mushroom Poisonings in Dogs and Cats
+- Mushroom Poisoning in Dogs and Cats (NAMA)

 Edible or Poisonous?

 There is no quick and easy test that will separate edible from poisonous mushrooms.
-Identify each and every mushroom you collect, and only eat those whose identification you are absolutely sure of.
+Try to identify each and every mushroom you collect, then only eat those whose identification you are absolutely sure of.
 When in doubt, throw it out.
-Seek medical assistance immediately if you suspect mushroom poisoning of any kind.

-Any amount of any poisonous mushroom is considered to be very dangerous.
-Please call the Poison Center immediately at 1-800-222-1222 if anyone ingests any part of a mushroom picked from a yard or the woods that has not been properly identified.
-If you have any pieces of the actual mushroom that was eaten you will be asked to save it in a brown paper bag.
+Consuming any amount of any poisonous mushroom can be very dangerous.
+Call the Poison Center immediately if anyone ingests any part of a mushroom that you suspect is poisonous.
+If you have any pieces of the actual mushroom always save it in a brown paper bag.
 Many mushrooms can look identical but be very different.

 is the telephone number for every poison center in the United States.
 Call this number 24 hours a day, 7 days a week to talk to a poison expert.
 Call right away if you have a poison emergency.
-Also call if you have a question about a poison or about poison prevention.
+You may also call if you have a question about a poison or about poison prevention.